Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Golden record vs graph entity

 There is a useful distinction between two representations of a mastered identity.
-The golden record (sometimes called the golden entity) is the canonical, flat, governed record: the single set of operational attribute values that the enterprise treats as authoritative.
+The golden record is the canonical, flat, governed record: the single set of operational attribute values that the enterprise treats as authoritative.
 The graph entity is the richer representation that includes the golden attributes plus all source contributions, relationships, match evidence, and provenance edges.

 Reltio's data model draws a similar line.
 An entity in Reltio is a record node with attributes, while a broader profile includes connected entities and interaction data.
-In a context layer built on a knowledge graph, you typically need both representations.
+In a context layer built on a knowledge graph, both representations are usually needed.
 The golden record serves operational systems and APIs that need a single, clean answer.
 The graph entity serves governance workflows, audit, and any consumer that needs to understand why the golden record looks the way it does.

 When a mastered entity gets a new ID every time survivorship recalculates or a new source record merges in, downstream systems break.
 Reports lose historical continuity, API consumers lose their references, and agents that cached an entity ID yesterday cannot find the same entity today.